 Employment Litigation and Administrative Advocacy

-While Mr. Aronson represents employers in many industry sectors, he often represents the health care industry.
+While Stephen represents employers in many industry sectors, he often represents the health care industry.
 He regularly defends hospitals, health care systems, and physician groups from discrimination, wage and hour, whistleblower retaliation, and free speech claims as well as compliance actions.
-He also works with senior management on implementing best practices, risk avoidance, investigations, and litigation oversight.
-In addition, Mr. Aronson contributes to the firm's Health Law Diagnosis blog.
+Stephen also works with senior management on implementing best practices, risk avoidance, investigations, and litigation oversight.
+In addition, he contributes to the firm's Health Law Diagnosis blog.

 Counseling, Compliance, and Training